trisfaizal/Marketing-Site/src/_posts/2018-11-13-scheduled-maintenance.md

 image_featured: false
 ---

 The maintenance was a success and everything is back to normal.
-We will release a post mortom later this week.
+We will release a post about the changes later this week.

 ---